 - Examples of Weaknesses for Interviews: Includes hard and soft skills, plus tips on how to spin your weaknesses so that they don’t knock you out of contention for the role.

 How to Answer Interview Questions About Strengths and Weaknesses

-When answering questions about your strengths and weaknesses, always keep the job description in mind.
 When addressing questions about your strengths, focus on strengths you have that are required for the job.
 For example, if a job requires a lot of work on team projects, you might say that you are a clear communicator who can work with diverse groups of people.

 When answering questions about your weaknesses, avoid weaknesses that would make you unfit for the job.
 For example, if the job requires a lot of technical skill, do not say that your weakness is technology.
 Also, no matter what weakness you select, try to put a positive spin on your answer.

 For example, you might say that you’re working to improve a particular weakness, or explain how a weakness might be considered a strength (for example, if you are a bit too detail-oriented, you can explain how this actually helps you produce quality work).

 It may make more sense if you review the sample answers to the questions listed below.
 These samples can give you ideas for how to answer these questions in an interview.
 However, remember to tailor your responses to fit your personal circumstances.